cooperhewitt/palette-server/README.md

 To do
 --

+* Unbundle all the private/locally scoped functions inside of the `app`
+* function.
+It works but it's kind of stupid.

 * Calculate and return the [Shannon entropy](https://github.com/straup/colour-utils/blob/master/python/shannon.py) for an image.

 * Import the [colour-utils colour.py
   code](https://github.com/straup/colour-utils/blob/master/python/colour.py) and
   allow for custom palettes when calculating the closest colour(s) for a palette.
+Currently the server is hard-coded to "snap to grid" using the CSS3 palette.

 * Add the ability to pass a URL (which will mean patching the RoyGBiv constructor to accept a PIL.Image object rather than a filename) ... maybe

 * A proper `setup.py` script for installing dependencies (see below).

+* A proper `init.d` script (or equivalent) for starting and stopping the palette-server.

 Dependencies
 --